-Take a nature walk and take pictures of three different plants.
-Use the internet to try to find the names of plants observed.
+"Take a nature walk and take pictures of three different plants.
+Use the internet to try to find the names of plants observed."

-Draw an outline of the United States and illustrate where certain extreme weather patterns are most experienced, e.g. hurricanes in Florida.
+Draw an outline of the United States and illustrate where certain extreme weather patterns are most experienced. e.g. hurricanes in Florida.
+Check out BrainPop via Clever to view videos on different types of extreme weather.

-Use the internet to compare and contrast images of different types of cell phones, computers.
-TVs and game consoles that have been part of your lives.
+Use the internet to compare and contrast images of different types of cell phones, computers, TVs and game consoles that have been part of your lives.
 How have things changed?